-In July 2016, the United Kingdom voted to exit the European Union (commonly referred to as "Brexit"), which has impacted the valuation of the British Pound Sterling relative to other currencies used in our business, including our reporting currency, the United States Dollar.
-Although the British Pound Sterling relative to the United States Dollar appears to have stabilized during fiscal 2017, the Pound remains well below the pre-Brexit level, and some general market uncertainty remains in the United Kingdom.
-Although we do not know the long-term effects of this change, there has been some impact on our results of operations to date (primarily foreign currency translation).
+In July 2016, the U.K. voted to exit the European Union (commonly referred to as "Brexit"), which has impacted the valuation of the British Pound Sterling relative to other currencies used in our business, including our reporting currency, the United States Dollar.
+The Pound remains well below the pre-Brexit level, and some general market uncertainty remains in the U.K. Although we do not know the long-term effects of this change, there has been some impact on our results of operations to date (primarily foreign currency translation).

-The global economy remains uncertain due to currency devaluations, political unrest, terror threats, and even the political landscape in the United States.
-These and other macro-economic factors have impacted the global financial markets, which may have contributed to significant changes in foreign currencies.
+The global economy remains uncertain due to currency devaluations, political unrest, terror threats, and even the political landscape in the U.S. These and other macro-economic factors have impacted the global financial markets, which may have contributed to significant changes in foreign currencies.
 We continue to monitor our exposure to changes in exchange rates.